For a better understanding of this example, we always recommend you to learn the basic topics of Golang programming listed below:

-A linked list is one of the basic and linear data structures like arrays.
+A linked list (LL) is one of the basic and linear data structures like arrays.
 It has a bunch of nodes and each node contains the data and a pointer to access the next node.
 All the elements in the linked list are linked using pointers.

-We can say Linked List is the collection of nodes.
-In this Go program, Head is the starting node of the linked list and it points to the next node.
-It will continue to generate a linked form as the previous node would store the address of the next node.
+In this Go program, the Head is the starting node of the linked list and it points to the next node.
+It will continue to generate a linked list of nodes, as the previous node would store the address of the next node.
 Finally, the pointer of the last node points to a NULL value.
-Let's see this with an example, Consider 4 numbers 100, 20, 40,70 which we are going to make nodes of a Linked List

 The library functions in Go will help us to implement this program, for that we need to import the fmt package at the start of the program.
 In the main function, we can call our user-defined functions to create nodes and traverse the linked list.